sarfogate/acad_web/content/publication/osafoagyare-bayes-2020/index.md

 ---
-title: "A Bayesian Hierarchical Model for US Election Data"
+title: "Statistical Learning for Duration Analysis, with application to missing persons data in Montana."

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Connor Dayton
-- Jaucelyn Canfield
+- Dr. Mark Greenwood

 draft: false